Dynamics of memory B cells and plasmablasts in healthy individuals

 The second dataset \cite{mikelov2022memory}, {\em Dataset B}, includes IGH (heavy-chain) repertoires from 6 healthy individuals, aged 23 to 39, spanning a period of 1 year, with up to 2 replicates per timepoint (see details and sequence counts in \SMRef{Fig. S2}).
 Cells were first sorted into memory B cells, plasma cells, and plasmablasts, and their repertoire was sequenced in bulk from mRNA, using Unique Molecular Identifiers to mitigate PCR noise and biases.
 We only used the repertoires of 3 of the 6 individuals (AT of age 23, IM of age 39, and IZ of age 33) for whom samples were sequenced deeply enough for all time points and cell types.

 Data was processed using standard tools.
 We define a clone or clonal group as the set of B cells that descend from the same initial V(D)J recombination event.
-Clonal groups of sequences were inferred using HILARy \cite{spisak2020learning} (see \SMRef{Sec.
-S1} for details).
+Clonal groups of sequences were inferred using HILARy \cite{spisak2024combining} (see Methods for details).